 In the Facilitator’s Guide to Participatory Decision-Making, Sam Kaner and his co-authors argue the importance of unanimous agreement in coming to a decision as a team.
 (Unanimous, after all, means “one spirit.”)
-By working toward unanimous agreement, teams are committed to engaging in meaningful, productive conversation that takes all perspectives from the team into account.
+By working toward unanimous agreement, teams are committed to engaging in a meaningful, productive conversation that takes all perspectives from the team into account.

-What an amazing team that must be!
+What a fantastic team that must be!

-In reality though, teams rarely share the same level of enthusiasm on issues.
+In reality, though, teams rarely share the same level of enthusiasm on issues.
 Much like psychological safety, agreement exists on a sliding scale.

 By asking where people sit on the scale above, discussion can focus on potential issues, concerns, and questions to align the team around a shared decision.
-The goal is to hear everyone, encourage concerns to be openly shared, and to discuss ways to overcome potential issues together.
+The goal is to hear everyone, encourage concerns to be openly shared, and discuss ways to overcome potential issues together.

 Let’s get this out of the way: you don’t need to wait for a quarterly check-in, a one-on-one, or an annual performance review to ask for feedback.
 In fact, if you’re waiting for some previously scheduled event to request feedback from your team, you’ve waited too long.
 Instead, think of every conversation you have as a chance to keep an open dialogue about how you communicate and can improve.

-As Laura Delizona of the Harvard Business Review explains, “Asking for feedback on how you delivered your message disarms your opponent, illuminates blind spots in communication skills, and models fallibility, which increases trust in leaders.”
+Laura Delizona of the Harvard Business Review explains, “Asking for feedback on how you delivered your message disarms your opponent, illuminates blind spots in communication skills, and models fallibility, which increases trust in leaders.”